BatangISpartan/22nd-WRO-Future-Engineers-Ragno-Spartiat/README.md

 <img src="https://github.com/BatangISpartan/22nd-WRO-Future-Engineers-Ragno-Spartiat/assets/141935021/b416c073-9da2-4dac-9ec6-858d38879329" width="420" height="500" />

+The robot would go backwards to make it go where the team would direct it, facing the middle zone of the next straightforward section without hitting any possible obstacles placed either near T-intersections of the section and having the right distance to make specific actions if there are obstacles placed on the intersections.

 ### 1.2.
 #### When would it happen?
-When the robot is in the middle part of the driving lane, the red obstacle is in either far T-intersections of the straightforward sections, and there are no obstacles in either near T-intersections of the next straightforward section.
+When the robot is on the middle part of the driving lane, the red obstacle is in either far T-intersections of the straightforward sections, and there are no obstacles on either near T-intersections of the next straightforward section.

 <img src="https://github.com/BatangISpartan/22nd-WRO-Future-Engineers-Ragno-Spartiat/assets/141935021/b317faef-fc33-4e1c-be29-fb1c391f7272" width="420" height="500" />